LukeHagar/sveltekit-adapters/packages/adapter-appwrite/README.md

 This is a SvelteKit adapter to compile SvleteKit apps to run as Appwrite functions.

+When configuring your Appwrite function you will specify the entry point as `build/entry.js`.

 Below is an example of how to use this adapter in your SvelteKit project.

 ```js